jumzzz/rust-book/ch4_ownership/move_in_rust/README.md

 ```

-## Different usage between Stack and Heap Memory
+## Difference of usage between Stack and Heap Memory

-- If the memory block size of a variable, object can be predetermined at compile-time, it should be allocated on stack
+- If the memory block size of a variable/object can be predetermined at compile-time, it should be allocated on stack
-- If the memory block size of a variable cannot be determined at compile-time, it should be allocated on the heap
+- If the memory block size of a variable/object cannot be determined at compile-time, it should be allocated on the heap

 ## Copying/Moving Values of heap allocated variables